TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Dataset: TKED

 VoxCeleb2 is a large-scale dataset collected from YouTube, comprising short interview videos cropped and resized to a $224\times224$ resolution.
 The speakers in the dataset span a wide range of different ethnicities, accents, professions and ages.
 A distinct aspect of the VoxCeleb2 videos is the frequent movement of the speakers' eyeballs, which contributes to a diverse range of eyeball rotation patterns.
 To mitigate the potential bias in TKED towards the specific eyeball movement style present in the VoxCeleb2 videos, we have added a small number of videos from HDTF as the complement.
 HDTF is a high-quality collection of talking face videos of 720P or 1080P, carefully gathered from YouTube.
 In contrast to VoxCeleb2, the videos from HDTF exhibit relatively stationary eyeballs.

 TKED consists of 5,982 videos featuring 669 subjects, amounting to approximately 14 hours of footage in total.
 Out of the 5,982 videos, 5,912 are from VoxCeleb2, with a total duration of about 12 hours, while the remaining 70 videos are from HDTF, totaling about 2 hours.
 To ensure consistency, the videos from HDTF have been resampled to match the 25 fps in VoxCeleb2.
 We have conducted 3D face reconstruction and 3D eye gaze fitting on each frame of these videos to obtain the pseudo ground truth FLAME parameters \cite{FLAME2017}, which include two eyeballs' rotation, head rotation and facial motion parameters.
 Fig. \ref{fig:dataset_presentation} shows four sequences of the reconstructed 3D FLAME model.
 Along with the audio stored in the original videos, TKED is first dataset in the research community to simultaneously contain the three types of resources: 3D talking eyes, 3D talking head and 3D talking faces.
 The comprehensive comparison between TKED and existing audio-mesh datasets \cite{VOCA2019, BIWI2010, he2023speech4mesh, yang2024probabilistic, DiffPoseTalkTOG2024} is presented in Tab. \ref{tab:dataset_compare}.
-The proportion of training, validation and testing data in TKED is 8:1:1.
+The training, validation and testing data in TKED are split in an 8:1:1 ratio based on the number of video clips.